Registered Practitioner Terms of Service

 The Practitioner is responsible for maintaining a valid, regularly checked email address as part of their profile so as to enable The Provider to contact them about their service and account.
 The Practitioner agrees that email will be the sole supported means of contact with The Provider; under no circumstances will communication by telephone be offered.

-The Practitioner agrees not to register on this site using an email address provided by Hotmail or any other email service provider known to mis-classify account setup emails as spam, unless The Practitioner assumes full responsibility for whitelisting all relevant domains to ensure that The Provider’s emails will not be discarded by their email service provider.
+The Practitioner agrees not to register on this site using an email address provided by any email service provider known to mis-classify account setup emails as spam, unless The Practitioner assumes full responsibility for whitelisting all relevant domains to ensure that The Provider’s emails will not be discarded by their email service provider.
+Email service providers with inaccurate spam classification specifically include but are not limited to Hotmail and BT Internet.
 The Practitioner agrees that The Provider will not provide technical support to help The Practitioner configure their own email service.

 Paid Services, Refunds and Termination

 By registering as a mental health practitioner with The Site, The Practitioner agrees to pay The Provider the fees specified at the time of registration as well as fees for any further services which The Practitioner may request.
 Applicable fees are payable in full prior to the delivery of such services.
 The Provider reserves the right to change the payment terms and fees for any services for which The Practitioner has not already paid upon notice to The Practitioner by email.

 The Provider will happily refund the net value of subscription fees received from PayPal via The Practitioner’s subscription arrangement with PayPal, provided the refund is requested within 30 days of payment.
 After 30 days from payment, refunds are at the discretion of The Provider.
 The Practitioner acknowledges and accepts that PayPal refuses to refund fees that it deducts in the course of delivering a payment, and that these fees will therefore not be returned to The Practitioner in the event that The Provider initiates a refund; The Practitioner acknowledges and accepts that this policy has been introduced by PayPal and not by The Provider.